 FAST applicants must be rising high school seniors who are U.S. citizens or permanent residents.
 Because Harvey Mudd is a highly selective institution, transcripts and test scores will factor heavily into the FAST application process, as will a passion for math, science and engineering.

-Participants of FAST will stay overnight in one of our residence halls, take a campus tour, sit in on classes, complete an interview with the Office of Admission, participate in a hands-on computer science workshop and much more.
+Additionally, participants of FAST will stay overnight in one of our residence halls, take a campus tour, sit in on classes, complete an interview with the Office of Admission, participate in a hands-on computer science workshop and much more.
 There will also be discussions on admission policies, financial aid opportunities, campus resources and the benefits of pursuing a technical degree at a liberal arts college.

 Each program offers lab tours, class visits, a hands-on experiment or workshop led by one of our professors and a workshop by our Office of Institutional Diversity.
 FAST also includes an overnight stay and an admission interview with our Admission Officers or Senior Interns.

-And If you need help selecting a summer program or guidance with the application process, make sure to reach out to an Empowerly college counselor.
+Finally, if you need help selecting a summer program or guidance with the application process, make sure to reach out to an Empowerly college counselor.
 Book your free consultation below to get started.